thrishikav9-del/neurofusion-emotion-fatigue-detection/README.md

 ## Disclaimer

 This project was developed for academic and research purposes to demonstrate multimodal artificial intelligence techniques for emotion and fatigue detection.
-It is intended to support research and educational applications and should not be used as a substitute for professional medical diagnosis.
+The framework is intended for educational and research applications and should not be considered a medical diagnostic system.

 ---